alphagov/transition-config/README.md

 Site: this is the name of the site, eg 'communities' for the site `www.communities.gov.uk`
 Redirected: this will be N. When the mappings are correct and finalised, you will change this to Y.
+Generate mappings: in almost all cases, this will be Y. The exceptions are cases where the mappings have been generated outside this process and will not ever need regeneration - eg businesslink_piplink, lrc
 Old department homepage: e.g. http://www.communities.gov.uk
 New department homepage: e.g. communities (NB.
 Is this always the name?
 Can we then leave it out?
 Or, should we actually put, on the 410 pages, the new URL, e.g https://www.gov.uk/government/organisations/department-for-communities-and-local-government)
 Redirection date: the date the site will be switched over (this is for information on 410 pages)